Serving St. Louis, Florissant, Springfield, St. Charles

 At Woods Basement Systems, Inc., we take pride in leaving your home looking clean and neat.
 Once the installation is completed, we repair all cored holes with concrete, making your final installation virtually invisible.

 Any debris generated during the installation is cleaned up and removed by us.
-And once we're done, you can rest easy, knowing that that you have a 25-year warranty on manufacturer's defects, as well as a performance warranty from us.
+And once we're done, you can rest easy, knowing that you have a 25-year warranty on manufacturer's defects, as well as a performance warranty from us.

 As with most home repairs, some work all of the time, some work some of the time, and some don't work at all.
 Here are two "fixes" that we at Woods Basement Systems, Inc. do NOT recommend: